ehshan/Ad-Generator/README.md

 # Ad Generator
 ***

-This repo contains the training scripts for an Neural Language Model capable of generating text ads.
+This repo contains the training scripts for experiments with Neural Language Model capable of generating text ads.
 There are 2 models, a multi-layer LSTM (*primary.py*), and a Sequence-to-Sequence model (*conditioned.py*).
-The models were built using  Keras with a TensorFlow backend.
+Both models were built using  Keras with a TensorFlow backend.

-The full training corpus and a run-able version of the model are available upon request.
+The full training corpus and run-able versions of the models are available upon request.

 ## Authors